drivendataorg/zamba/docs/install.md

 ### FFMPEG version 4.0

-FFMPEG is an opensource library for loading videos of different codecs, and using ffmpeg means that `zamba` can be flexible in terms of the video formats we support.
+FFMPEG is an open source library for loading videos of different codecs, and using ffmpeg means that `zamba` can be flexible in terms of the video formats we support.
 FFMPEG can be installed on all different platforms, but requires some additional configuration depending on the platform.
 Here are some videos/instructions walking through installation of FFMPEG on different platforms:

  - [ffmpeg download link](https://www.ffmpeg.org/download.html)